seatgeek/auth0-operator/README.md

 This operator is a cluster-wide operator.
 We would like to eventually support namespace-only (TODO).

 Each available Auth0 resource type exposed by the management type is mapped nearly 1:1 to a Kubernetes document.
 Tenant is Tenant, Client is Client, etc. Resources each have a `spec.conf` entry which represents the contents of an Auth0 Management API update or create request to apply.
+Resources also each have a `spec.init` entry which represents the same schema as `spec.conf`, but is only used on initial resource creation.
+Additionally, some resources have a `spec.find` entry which determines how the operator locates an existing Auth0 entity.

 A secret is required to authenticate with Auth0's management API.
 This secret must contain the `clientId` and `clientSecret` fields.

 At least a single `Tenant` resource is required.
 This `Tenant` resource must contain `spec.auth` with `domain` and `secretRef` to specify the authentication information.

 Other resources, such as `Client`, `ResourceServer`, etc, must have a `spec.tenantRef` value refering to the owning tenant to manage.
 The name of the Kubernetes resource does not refer to the `name` field in the Auth0 Management API.

+Each resource has a `spec.policy` entry which is a list of the following possible values: `Create`, `Update`, `Delete`.
+These policies determine what permissions the Auth0 operator has: Can it create new entities?
+Can it update existing entities?
+Can it delete remote entities?

 Since the entire API is derived from the Auth0 Management API their documentation is relevant: [Auth0 Management API](https://auth0.com/docs/api/management/v2).